 Negative interest rates would flip the script.
 In theory, if the rate of interest went negative, you'd pay your bank to keep your money, and a credit card company would pay you to spend.

-And that's the idea: Experts often turn to low interest rates to stimulate the economy by prompting consumers to spend money rather than save it.
+And that's the idea: Experts often turn to low interest rates to stimulate the economy by prompting consumers to spend money rather than stash it away.
 Spending and consumption is the product of demand, and demand for goods and services creates jobs.
 So enticing Americans to spend more would keep the economy growing.